Login Security for Community Websites: Forums, Groups, and Networks

 Community websites often expose weaknesses unintentionally:

-- WP-login.php Exposure: Bots relentlessly target the default WordPress login URL.
+- WP-login.php Exposure: Bots constantly attack the default WordPress login page.

 - Weak Password Enforcement: Users often reuse passwords across multiple platforms, particularly on forums.

-- Conflicts between Installed Plugins: Community plugins add login hooks that can bypass basic protections.
+- Conflicts between Installed Plugins: Some community plugins add login features that may bypass basic security measures.

 - Forcing complex passwords without guidance frustrates new users